-Ethernet NIC If your computer has an Ethernet NIC, you can connect the DSL-360T to this Ethernet port using an Ethernet cable.
-You can also use the Ethernet port on the DSL-360T to connect to other Ethernet devices, such as a Wireless Access Point.
-Record info here DHCP Client status Your DSL-360T ADSL Modem is configured, by default, to be a DHCP server.
+Ethernet NIC If your computer has an Ethernet NIC, you can connect the DSL-302T to this Ethernet port using an Ethernet cable.
+You can also use the Ethernet port on the DSL-302T to connect to other Ethernet devices, such as a Wireless Access Point.
+Record info here USB port If your computer has an available USB port, you can connect the DSL-302T to this USB port using a USB cable.
+DHCP Client status Your DSL-302T ADSL Modem is configured, by default, to be a DHCP server.
 This means that it can assign an IP address, subnet mask, and a default gateway address to computers on your LAN.
-The default range of IP addresses the DSL-360T will assign are from 192.168.1.2 to 192.168.1.254.
+The default range of IP addresses the DSL-302T will assign are from 192.168.1.2 to 192.168.1.254.
 Your computer (or computers) needs to be configured to Obtain an IP address automatically (that is, they need to be configured as DHCP clients.)